the-human-colossus-foundation/oca-spec/RFCs/0005-ExampleOverlay.md

 ## Reference

 ## Drawbacks
-Users will need to check that their examples would pass data validation according to the schema rules (e.g. the Sample_type example must be a valid entry code).
+Creators will need to check that their examples would pass data validation according to the schema rules (e.g. the Sample_type example must be a valid entry code).

 ## Rational and Alternatives
 There are currently no way to provide examples except as another notation within an information overlay.